 Florida and Indiana Ban Use of CBDC

-Both Florida and Indiana have recently passed laws banning the use of a central bank digital currency (CBDC) as money in those states.
+Florida and Indiana recently passed laws banning the use of a central bank digital currency (CBDC) as money.

-These laws explicitly exclude a CBDC from the definition of money in Florida and Indiana, effectively banning its use as such in these states.
+These laws explicitly exclude CBDCs from the definition of money in Florida and Indiana, effectively banning their use as such in these states.

-In the law, central bank digital currency is specifically excluded from the definition of money under the Florida Uniform Commercial Code (UCC) which regulates commerce in the state.
+The law explicitly excludes central bank digital currency from the definition of money under the Florida Uniform Commercial Code (UCC), which regulates commerce in the state.

 The provisions in the new Indiana law are similar, but the bill took a very different path to enactment.